tracy2811/dfs/README.md

 ## Description of communication protocols

-TCP/IPv4 is used.
+TCP IPv4 is used.

-TCP/IPv4 protocol works at the Network layer of the OSI model and at the Internet layer of the TCP/IP model.
+TCP IPv4 protocol works at the Network layer of the OSI model and at the Internet layer of the TCP/IP model.
 Thus, this protocol identifies hosts based upon their logical addresses (IP addresses).

 ## Contribution of each team member